bio-miga/miga/manual/part4/cluster.md

 [MiGA-base](../part2/installation.md) on a networked file system.

 When you first initialize MiGA, the program will prompt the user for the type of daemon.
 For a cluster with TORQUE, the user can choose a qsub daemon.
-During the initialize, MiGA will also ask for the number of jobs to submit and the number of CPUs per job.
+During the initialization, MiGA will also ask for the number of jobs to submit and the number of CPUs per job.

 After you have setup a MiGA project, you can create a job script to start daemon.
 The daemon requires to be alive until all the jobs for the have